 - VPNs could be logging users when they access torrent clients in an effort to comply with the laws and excluding this logging from their privacy policies

 In summary, TunnelBear has a number of drawbacks for torrenters which make it a no-go for P2P downloading.
 With VPNs around that cater more effectively to torrenters’ needs, it seems wiser to look for a different privacy tool.
 But before you do that, remember two important things about VPNs and torrenting:

 - Installing a VPN doesn’t make your torrenting software run through it automatically.
-You will need some manual configuration that can be easily done following instruction on the service’s website.
+You will need some manual configuration that can be easily done following instructions on the service’s website.

-- No VPN can protect you from yourself – if you decided to watch Game of Thrones season 8 by downloading a torrent, be aware that malware might be posing as the long-awaited S8E1.
+- No VPN can protect you from yourself.
 Therefore you should check the comments section what the users say and scan the files with anti-virus software.